MuhammadS25/GitLocal/README.md

 ## Git Commit Log

-allows us to view the history of commits for a repository.
+Allows us to view the history of commits for a repository.
 ```Bash
 git log
 ```